dorny/paths-filter/README.md

 ## How it works

-1. Required inputs are checked (`filters`)
+1. If action was triggered by pull request:
-2. If token was provided, it's used to fetch list of changed files from Github API.
+   - If access token was provided it's used to fetch list of changed files from Github API.
-3. If token was not provided, base branch is fetched and changed files are detected using `git diff-index` command.
+   - If access token was not provided, top of the base branch is fetched and changed files are detected using `git diff-index` command.
+2. If action was triggered by push event
+   - Last commit before the push is fetched and changed files are detected using `git diff-index` command.
-4. For each filter rule it checks if there is any matching file
+3. For each filter rule it checks if there is any matching file
-5. Output variables are set
+4. Output variables are set

 ## Difference from related projects:

 - [Has Changed Path](https://github.com/MarceloPrado/has-changed-path)
   - detects changes from previous commit
   - you have to configure `checkout` action to fetch some number of previous commits
-  - `git diff` is used for change detection
   - outputs only single `true` / `false` value if any of provided paths contains changes
 - [Changed Files Exporter](https://github.com/futuratrepadeira/changed-files)
   - outputs lists with paths of created, updated and deleted files